JTarball/hyroxwebsite/site/content/post/who-should-be-following.md

 \
 [@hyroxger](https://www.instagram.com/hyroxger/?hl=en-gb)\
 \
-This can be great for viewing how the pros do it as well as seeing how the stations are setup via live streams.
+This can be great for viewing how the pros race as well as seeing how the stations are setup via their live streams.
 Having a few last minute tips and insight before your first race is a great mental edge for race day.

-Summary: Very important for tips and layout of the events.
+**Summary**: Very important for tips and layout of the events.
 Especially for first timers

 ## For Hyrox Workouts